jgzafrapalma/PedestrianRecognition/README.md

 $ python utilities/create_train_validation_test.py
 ```

-Through the configuration file, the values of the following parameters must be provided:
+Through the configuration file at least the values of the following parameters must be provided:
 - **path_instances**: path where the file with the information of the data set instances is located.
 It is located in the data folder of the repository.
 - **path_output**: folder where the text files containing the train, validation and test instances will be stored.